Bizarre Ride II the Pharcyde: Recording

-The four emcees, along with producer J-Swift, began recording their debut album in 1991 at the Hollywood Sounds studio in California, with Delicious Vinyl Records head Michael Ross overseeing the project as Executive Producer.
+The four emcees, along with producer J-Swift, began recording Bizarre Ride II the Pharcyde in late 1991.
+The first sessions were held at Paramount Recording Studios, which the group disliked as they found it too large for their needs.
+Additionally, they had to leave frequently because renting the studio full-time was too costly.
+To solve this, Delicious Vinyl's founder and the album's executive producer Mike Ross rented a smaller studio, Hollywood Sounds, where the group could work on the album without interruptions.
 J-Swift produced 10 songs and five interludes—15 of the album's 16 tracks.
 Before the completion of the album, Swift had a falling-out with the group over internal problems.
 He claimed that he was not properly compensated for his work, and that the other group members had tried to take production credit, when he had crafted all the beats himself.
-After leaving Pharcyde, J-Swift began a crack cocaine habit, which he has yet to completely recover from.
-In a 2006 interview with Mass Appeal Magazine, Swift stated:

-Now without a producer or a finished product, the group recruited local producer L.A.
-Jay to craft the album's final recording, "Otha Fish", which was also co-produced by SlimKid3.
+Upon leaving, he recommended them a school friend, John "L.A.
+Jay" Barnes.
+L.A.
+Jay helped the group with the production on the final song, "Otha Fish".

-The group left a song off the album called "My Man", due to it never being finished and the label deciding to wrap the album because of inner group conflicts.
-According to Bootie Brown, there were 4 or 5 other songs that were intended to go on the record as well that didn't get recorded.
+Accounts differ on the duration of the recording process, with Slimkid3 saying it took nine months, while Mike Ross says it was six or seven months.
+The group left a song off the album called "My Man", due to it being unfinished and the label deciding to wrap the album because of inner group conflicts.
+According to Bootie Brown, the group intended to record four or five other songs for the album.
+"It wasn't a complete project", says the artist.